On the quadrature exactness in hyperinterpolation: Abstract

 \section{Abstract}

 This paper investigates the role of quadrature exactness in the approximation scheme of hyperinterpolation.
-Constructing a hyperinterpolant of degree $n$ requires an $m$-point positive-weight quadrature rule with exactness degree $2n$.
-Aided by the Marcinkiewicz--Zygmund inequality, we affirm that when the required exactness degree $2n$ is relaxed to $n+k$ with $0<k\leq n$, the $L^2$ norm of the hyperinterpolation operator is bounded by a constant independent of $n$.
-The resulting scheme is convergent as $n\rightarrow\infty$ if $k$ is positively correlated to $n$.
+Constructing a hyperinterpolant of degree $n$ requires a positive-weight quadrature rule with exactness degree $2n$.
+We examine the behavior of such approximation when the required exactness degree $2n$ is relaxed to $n+k$ with $0<k\leq n$.
+Aided by the Marcinkiewicz--Zygmund inequality, we affirm that the $L^2$ norm of the exactness-relaxing hyperinterpolation operator is bounded by a constant independent of $n$, and this approximation scheme is convergent as $n\rightarrow\infty$ if $k$ is positively correlated to $n$.
 Thus, the family of candidate quadrature rules for constructing hyperinterpolants can be significantly enriched, and the number of quadrature points can be considerably reduced.
 As a potential cost, this relaxation may slow the convergence rate of hyperinterpolation in terms of the reduced degrees of quadrature exactness.
+Our theoretical results are asserted by numerical experiments on three of the best-known quadrature rules: the Gauss quadrature, the Clenshaw--Curtis quadrature, and the spherical $t$-designs.

 \textbf{Keywords: }{hyperinterpolation, quadrature, exactness, Marcinkiewicz--Zygmund inequality}

 \textbf{AMS subject classifications.} 65D32, 41A10, 41A55